 We include statistics because people ask for them, but not everyone wants to read this type of information.

 No statistics can tell you what will happen to you.
 Your cancer is unique.
 The same type of cancer can grow at different rates in different people.
 The statistics cannot tell you about the different treatments people may have had, or how that treatment may have affected their prognosis.
 There are many individual factors that will affect your treatment and your outlook.

 You can view and print the quick guides for all the pages in the Treating soft tissue sarcoma cancer section.

-We don't have detailed information about the survival rates for the different types of soft tissue sarcoma.
-But we have some general statistics that include all types of sarcoma.
-Not everyone who is diagnosed with a cancer wants to read this type of information.
-If you are not sure whether you want to know at the moment or not, then perhaps you might like to skip this page for now.
-You can always come back to it.
+This page has quite detailed information about the survival rates for different stages of soft tissue sarcoma.
+People ask us for this information but not everyone diagnosed with cancer wants to read it.
+If you are not sure whether you want to know at the moment, you can always come back to it later.

 You may hear doctors use the term ‘5 year survival’.
 This does not mean you will only live 5 years.
 It relates to the number of people who are alive 5 years after diagnosis.
 Doctors follow what happens to people for at least 5 years after treatment in any research study.
 This is because there is usually only a small chance of the cancer coming back more than 5 years after treatment.
 Doctors do not like to say these people are cured because there is that small chance.
 So they use the term ‘5 year survival’ instead.

 Please note that there are no UK national statistics available for different stages of sarcoma or treatments that people may have had.
 The statistics we present here are pulled together from a variety of different UK and international sources, including the opinions and experience of the experts who check each section of Cancer Research UK's patient information.
 We provide statistics because people ask us for them.
 But they are only intended as a general guide and cannot tell you what will happen in your individual situation.